woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 Conversely, if we had no desires, no goals, we would be totally blissful and time would have speeded up until there was no time — until there was just the moment.
-That would be paradise, heaven.
-But that is not possible for the mind, since it’s filled with desires.
+That would be
+<u>paradise</u>, heaven.
+But that is not possible for the mind, since
+it’s filled with desires.
 Desire is its very essence.